 On the product side, AI is deeply integrated across all business lines.
 According to management, around 900 million users per month now utilise AI-powered features, with more than 150 million people interacting with Copilot monthly, and Microsoft 365 Copilot, GitHub Copilot, and the new agents are being actively deployed across productivity, programming, cybersecurity, healthcare, and consumer applications.

-For the next quarter (Q2 FY 2026), management forecast total revenue in the range of 79.5–80.6 billion USD, which corresponded to year-on-year growth of 14–16%.
+For the next quarter (Q2 FY 2026), management forecast total revenue in the range of 79.5–80.6 billion USD, corresponding year-on-year growth of 14–16%.
 The operating margin was expected to remain in line with the previous year, though slightly lower than in Q1 due to seasonal factors.

 By segment, Productivity and Business Processes revenue was expected to reach 33.3–33.6 billion USD (+13–14% y/y).